rohitmendus/corona-update/README.md

 # About
 This is a GUI application for getting the latest COVID-19 pandmic updates.
+It also has a voice assistant mode where you can ask about the updates.